-Depending on the progression of an infection in your mouth, we may only need to provide a meticulous professional cleaning to clear your smile of symptoms.
-These cleanings involve using specialized dental tools to remove plaque and tartar buildup from hard-to-reach areas of your mouth.
-They’re the same cleanings you receive during your twice-yearly appointment, so they’re noninvasive and comfortable.
+For patients suffering from gingivitis, your dentist may only need to conduct a professional cleaning to remove any bacteria that may be causing the infection.
+These cleanings involve using specialized dental tools to remove plaque and tartar from any hard-to-reach areas within your mouth.
+This is the same type of cleaning you receive during your biannual appointments with our Davie practice, so they’re non-invasive and completely comfortable.

-Our dentists may also recommend scaling and root planing for cases of gum disease that have progressed.
-This process begins with our dentist removing tartar and bacteria from under the gums to stop infections.
-The root planing treatment involves smoothing the connective tissue below your tooth to protect them and eliminate spaces for bacteria to hide.
+Scaling and root planing is recommended for patients with cases of periodontitis.
+When your gums begin to recede and expose the roots of your teeth, this can lead to further issues.
+The scaling process begins with your dentist removing tartar and bacteria from under your gums to stop the infection.
+Root planing involves smoothing the connective tissue below your tooth to eliminate spaces for bacteria to hide in.

-Daily at-home care is the best way to avoid periodontal disease and costly dental treatments.
-Our dentist recommends taking the following steps to ensure optimal oral health:
+The best way to prevent gum disease and costly dental treatments is to practice a consistent oral health care routine.
+Our dentists recommend taking the following steps to ensure you have optimal oral health: